kimrypstra/GT-R_Database/GT-R Database/Data/ModelData/R34/New Zealand/New Zealand.md

 KV2 - Athlete Silver: __1__
 TV2 - Bayside Blue: __1__

-There was at least 1 additional prototype with JDM VIN bought to New Zealand for testing and development work.
+There was at least 1 additional prototype with JDM VIN brought to New Zealand for testing and development work.

 ## V-Spec & V-Spec II (New Zealand) Known Specific Equipment:
 * New Zealand cars all have 17 digit VINs.
-They are identified by the NZ code in the model code.
+They are identified by the NZ code in the model code
-* English language sticker on fuse box lid.
+* English language sticker on fuse box lid
 * Nissan tag on firewall
 * Locally tuned stereo
 * English owner's manual